DMD1070/DMD1070.github.io/lessons/7-web-typography.md

 lesson_num: 07
 ---

-<p class="lead">Some would argue that [Web Design is 95% Typography](http://ia.net/blog/the-web-is-all-about-typography-period/_).
+<p class="lead">Some would argue that <a href="http://ia.net/blog/the-web-is-all-about-typography-period/">Web Design is 95% Typography</a>.
 Carefully considering the type of our website will greatly improve the design of our site as well as making it easier for our users to read and scan for information.</p>

 ## Typography Overview